milofultz/tinybrainfans/wiki/Information Management/low_tech_productivity.md

 You can find [a PocketMod SVG template here](pmtemplt.svg).

+### Noguchi Filing System[13]

+The short version of this is just use a LRU cache with your files or folders.
+But more verbosely:

+1. Get manila folders and cut off the top end with the flap, so that any papers inside stick out of the top.
+1. Write a one to two word description on the long edge, with the papers sticking out the right hand side.
+1. Put all your folders in the file cabinet.

+You are done.
+When you need a folder, search for it.
+When you are done, put it at the very front.
+The folders you need the most often will always be easily accessible, where the ones you need least will take longer.

 ## Low-Tech

 Low-tech meaning eschewing complicated, fragile, or problematic systems (e.g. Adobe, Evernote) for something simpler[7].